 The Residential Support Categories provide guidance for determining a person's need for residential support.
-They describe how a person’s circumstances, and/or the circumstances of his or her family or caregivers, are considered when there is a need for residential support.
+They describe how a person’s circumstances, and/or the circumstances of their family or caregivers, are considered when there is a need for residential support.
 The categories define when an individual or family’s situation is considered to be an emergency need, a substantial need or a current need.

 These categories are applied when an individual who needs residential support, or the family/caregiver, is ready to actively seek this opportunity.
 Categories are determined when referral information, provided by a care manager or other referral source, is received and reviewed by the Residential Support team at one of OPWDD’s regional offices.

 - Homelessness or Immediate Risk to Safety: The person has no permanent place to live or is at imminent risk of having no permanent place to live.
 He or she is at imminent risk to health and safety of self or others.

 - Individuals Living with Family/Caregivers: The person's family/caregiver has an emergency situation where the primary caregiver is incapacitated for example due to long term illness and/or permanent injury and there is no other available caregiver.